ExtrieveTechnologies/QuickCapture_Android/README.md

  4. **ImgException**	-	*Handle all exceptions on image related operations on ImgHelper.*

-Based on the requirement, any one or all classes can be used.
-And need to import those from the SDK.
+Based on the requirement, any one or all classes can be used.And need to import those from the SDK.
 ```java
     import com.extrieve.quickcapture.sdk.*;
     //OR : can import only required classes as per use cases.